 Meet The Expert – Robert Felberg, CoreSite

 Robert Felberg works in sales operations at CoreSite.
 He is responsible for all internal and external commissions, as well as cost management, deal profitability, software implementations, alignment with finance and accounting, and reporting and modeling.
-Felberg enjoy sports, mainly the NFL and loves to ski and camp.
-He has a 2 year old Golden Retriever Newfoundland mix dog, Kannah, named after his favorite brewery, Kannah Creek.
+Felberg enjoys sports, mainly the NFL and loves to ski and camp.
+He has a 2-year-old Golden Retriever Newfoundland mix dog, Kannah, named after his favorite brewery, Kannah Creek.
 He also runs a food Instagram in his free time called @allthingsfood, which he truly enjoys as his “side hustle.”

 CoreSite is a real estate investment trust delivering “secure, reliable, high-performance data center and interconnection solutions to a growing customer ecosystem across eight key North American markets.”
 Based in Denver, CO, Coresite has “has 20 operational data centers in eight major communications markets across the United States, serves more than 1,200 customers and has a portfolio totaling more than 3.5 million square feet of data center space.”